maxfordham/mxf-code-docs/book/docs/packaging.md

 use with VEScripts or pyRevit
 - __repo2docker__: repo2docker is used to build docker images of front-end repos for user-interface tools
+- __hatch__: new python tool for packaging and env management

+## Executive Summary

+- use `hatch` to define package for pip
+- use `grayskull` to create a conda-feedstock recipe for the package (genenerate from pyproject.toml)
+	- have a separate `<package-name>-feedstock` repo
+- build local using `conda build` or `hatch` as required
+- or, if a public package build using Github actions

+^ document more completely once an example is complete!

 ## conda-build